nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Format**: `repeat TODO_NAME /every RECUR_BASIS /tag TAG_NAME`

 **Examples**:
 - `repeat Drink supplements /every day /tag important`
     - Add task with description "Drink supplements" with "important" tag and a reminder "repeat: every day" to the bottom of selected patient's task list.

 {: .highlight }
 > **Note**:
 > - Patient must be selected before adding a repeat task.
+> - Relative terms are not supported here.

 #### Deleting a Task: `delete`
 Removes a task from the selected patient's list by their index.